makerfx/makerfx.org/membership.md

 #### What tools are available for members?

 This list may vary (typically gets longer!) – we currently have the following tools (and more!):
-- Laser cutter / engraver (36×24 bed, 50 watt) with rotary tool
+- Laser cutter / engraver with rotary tool
 - Multiple 3D printers: DeltaMaker and Creality CR-10
 - Forest Scientific CNC 5x10 Router
 - Grizzly Vertical Mill (G0755)